 - Recovery support services7

-Facilities, such at The Oaks at La Paloma, that offer integrated treatment plans give patients the best chance at long-term recovery.
+Facilities, such as The Oaks at La Paloma, that offer integrated treatment plans give patients the best chance at long-term recovery.

 Specialized treatment addresses a patient’s mental health and addiction symptoms at the same time.
 Plus, The Oaks at La Paloma offers evidence-based therapies, such as cognitive behavioral therapy, that give patients the skills to end substance use and avoid thoughts that lead to drug-seeking behavior in the future.

 If you’re located in Memphis, Tenn. and struggling with addiction issues, there is help for you.
 The Oaks at La Paloma offers drug and alcohol rehabilitation services that target addiction and its underlying causes.
 Our admissions coordinators want to talk you through this difficult time and get you on the road to recovery.
-Call us today.
+Call us today at 901-350-4575.

 1 Tennessee Department of Health.
 “Drug Overdose Deaths.”
 County Health Data Rankings, 2017.
 Accessed 12 June 2017.